Home

 Learning social skills is not a problem for homeschoolers.
 In fact, most homeschoolers turn out to be more sociable because they are more self-confident as they have a wider age range to interact with.
 Very often, they have to interact with parents and adults more than their peers.
 Isn't this what a real world is?
 Their ability to pace themselves and self-motivate give them a sense of self achievement and confidence.

-Morally, oh, he shows all his uncontrolled temper and ill-disciplines at home - but wait, he feels safe at home and is honest with his true nature.
-A child who goes to school all day, picks up bad habits, and his parents may not see him misbehave.
-This doesn't mean that a school going child is of any higher moral standard.
+Morally, Oh, he shows all his uncontrolled temper and ill-disciplines at home - but wait, he feels safe at home and is honest with his true nature.
+There's no way to hide his weaknesses from parents who are involved in his life.

 Now, you may think that I'm bias and uplifting homeschool philosophy.
 Yes I am.
 After all, I've been a homeschool mum.
 However, I like to be honest.
 Homeschooling has its challenges.There are pros and cons to homeschooling.